Moray House School of Education and Sport

-The Moray House School of Education and Sport ('Moray House') is a school within the College of Arts, Humanities and Social Science at the University of Edinburgh.
+The Moray House School of Education and Sport ('Moray House') is a department within the College of Arts, Humanities and Social Sciences at the University of Edinburgh in Scotland.

 It is based in historic buildings on the Holyrood Campus, located between the Canongate and Holyrood Road.

-The school offers academic programmes at all levels of higher education, including teacher education, Community Education, Digital Education, Language Education, Physical Education and Sports science.
+The school offers academic programmes at all levels of higher education, including teacher education, Community Education, Digital Education, Outdoor and Environmental Education, Language Education, Physical Education and Sports science.

 The School has approximately 2000 students and nearly 500 academic and professional staff.

 History

 The school has existed in one form or another since the mid-19th century, joining the University of Edinburgh in 1998.
 The institution currently known as Moray House was originally opened as a normal school following the Disruption of 1843.
-Known as The Free Church of Scotland’s Normal and Sessional School, it was originally located in Whitefield Chapel, and then in rooms below the Music Room in Rose Street.
+Known as The Free Church of Scotland's Normal and Sessional School, it was originally located in Whitefield Chapel, and then in rooms below the Music Room in Rose Street.
 In 1848, the school moved to its current location in Moray House, in the Canongate.

 From 1864 to 1907 its Rector was Maurice Paterson LLD.

-In 1907, this institution merged with its Church of Scotland equivalent (the Church of Scotland Training College), and the Edinburgh Provincial Training Centre was formed; with the church training colleges subsumed within this organisation.
+In 1907, this institution merged with its Church of Scotland equivalent (the Church of Scotland Training College) and the Edinburgh Provincial Training Centre was formed, with the church training colleges subsumed within this organisation.
 The new teaching building opened at Moray House in 1931.

 Moray House College of Education was officially formed in 1959.

 In the early 1980s, Callendar Park College of Education, in Falkirk, was merged with Moray House.

 In 1987, Moray House merged with the Dunfermline College of Physical Education based at Cramond, and continued to exist on two separate campuses (Holyrood and Cramond) until 2001.

 In 1991, the institute was linked with Heriot-Watt University, Edinburgh; and was retitled Moray House Institute of Education.
 On 1 August 1998, Moray House Institute of Education merged with the University of Edinburgh becoming its Faculty of Education.

 Following internal restructuring of the University of Edinburgh in 2002, Moray House became known as the Moray House School of Education.

 In August 2019, Moray House School of Education was renamed Moray House School of Education and Sport.